 The case characteristic DRND in ARPS; and

-A Critical Case/;Dire Need Flag (I-3-0-93 Exhibit) in a paper case or, in an electronic case, by the “Dire Need” flag in eView.
+A Critical Case/Dire Need Flag (I-3-0-93 Exhibit) in a paper case or by the “Dire Need” flag in eView in an electronic case

 OAO staff may designate the case as critical if there is an indication that the claimant is suicidal, homicidal, or potentially violent.
-See instructions in Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-9-15.
+See instructions in HALLEX manual I-1-9-15.

 OAO staff may identify a potentially violent case by: